Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Mortgage REIT (mREIT)

-Structure Private partnership or LLC; investor acts as lender Publicly traded company registered with the SEC
+Structure Private LLC or partnership; investor owns a membership interest (equity share) in the fund, which acquires and holds mortgage notes as the note holder Publicly traded company registered with the SEC

 Assets Held Individual private mortgage notes secured by real property Mortgage-backed securities (MBS) and commercial mortgages